LexieData/LexieData.GitHub.io/hr_project.md

 <img src="images/R Linear Model2.png?raw=true"/>

-By adding total working years, the r squared value went up so we can say that a person’s age and total years worked at this company explains around 60% of the variance in people’s monthly income.
-So factoring in both age and total years worked has a higher predictability on effecting monthly income.
+By adding total working years, the r squared value went up so we can say that a person’s age and total working years at this company explains around 60% of the variance in people’s monthly income.
+So factoring in both age and total working years has a higher predictability on effecting monthly income.

 ## Conclusion